GrapesJS/grapesjs/docs/getting-started.md

 ```

 ## Layers
 Another utility tool you might find useful when working with web elements is a layer manger.
 It's just a tree overview of the structure nodes and enables you to manage it easier.
-To enable it you just have to specify where to render it
+To enable it you just have to specify where you want to render it

 ```html
 <div id="basic-panel"></div>